-Table 4: News Archive Fields
+Table 4: News archive fields

-Putting together all three components of this model the three components the ability to evaluate any news story will ultimately be supported by all three components.
+Putting together all three components of this model, the ability to evaluate any news story will ultimately be supported by all three components.
 The entire process is designed for both efficiency and the ability to use any single component with high assurance.
-Fig. 8 depicts the overall processing flow.
+Fig. 8 depicts the overall process flow.

-Figure 8: Oview of news processing
+Figure 8: Overview of news processing